SwagapottamusRex/project4-client/README.md

 ## Project Overview

 For this project I drew inspiration from the 2017 and 2022 April Fools social experiment called 'Place' that reddit ran for 5 days.
 For those unfamiliar with the experiment here is the link from the 2022 reddit page (https://www.reddit.com/r/place/).
 This was my final project from the 3-month intensive software engineering bootcamp at General Assembly and by far my proudest final product.
 It was a solo project built over the span of about 2 weeks.
 In order to participate in my app you need to register with a new account, login and start placing one pixel at a time.
-The original experiment from Reddit had users waiting 5 minutes before placing another pixel but since this is low traffic website I decided not to but a timer.
+The original experiment from Reddit had users waiting 5 minutes before placing another pixel but since this is a low traffic website I decided not to put a timer.

 ## The Brief